How to wow an interviewer

 If the calendar invite is a couple of days in advance, then on the day of the interview, email confirming your attendance (date, time and the interview address), and that you look forward to the interview.

-This shows your professionalism and confirms you will be there.
-Interview non attendances do happen and are irritating for the interviewer.
-Your confirmation has already created a little bit of a WOW.
+This confirms to the interviewer that you are a professional and that you will be there.
+Non attendances at interviews do happen and these are irritating for the interviewer.
+Your confirmation is already creating a little bit of a WOW.

 Let's talk about preparation

-How much preparation is required and how much time should you spend on it?
+I can hear you asking: how much preparation is required, and how much time should you spend on it?

-There is a general rule that 70% of the preparation is a waste of time and 90% of the research will not be used during the interview.
-Unfortunately, there is no way to know in advance what will be a waste of time and what be used.
+When I talk about preparation, there is a general rule that 70% of the preparation is a waste of time and 90% of the research will not be used during the interview.
+Unfortunately, there is no way to know in advance what part of the preparation is waste of time and which 10% will be used.
 However, the 10% of research used often determines the outcome in a positive direction.

 The internet enables us obtain a significant amount of information that can be beneficial during the interview.
 For example, 50% of interviews start with the question: "Tell us what you know about the company".